CosmWasm/sylvia-book/src/advanced/generics.md

 ```

 As in case of regular interface, we have to add the `messages` attribute to the contract.
-However because the interface has associated types, we have to pass the types to the `messages`.
-We do that by adding them in the `<>` brackets after the path to the interface module.

-In this case we passed concrete types, but it is also possible to pass generic types
-defined on the contract.
-More on that in the next paragraph.

 ## Generic contract